mk-fg/fgtk/README.rst

   % ssh-keyparse test-key --raw >test-key.bin

-With encoding like --base32 (`Douglas Crockford's human-oriented Base32`_, last lowercase letter there is a checksum), it's easy to even read the thing over voice-comm link, if necessary.
+With encoding like --base32 (`Douglas Crockford's human-oriented Base32`_, last digit/lowercase-letter there is a checksum), it's easy to even read the thing over some voice channel, if necessary.

 .. _Douglas Crockford's human-oriented Base32: http://www.crockford.com/wrmg/base32.html